steph-xue/Cuisinable/README.md

 * Allergy and intolerance selection, where users can start by choosing their specific dietary restrictions, such as avoiding peanuts, dairy, or gluten, to ensure all generated recipes align with their needs.
 * Cuisine preferences, where users can select a preferred cuisine (e.g., Chinese, Italian) to tailor the recipes even further.
-* Recipe generation: Cuisinable generates a selection of dishes within the chosen cuisine that meet the user's dietary restrictions.
-* Recipe details, where users can click into a recipe to view a summary, a list of ingredients, nutritional information, and step-by-step cooking instructions.
-* A ‘change cuisine’ button allows users to easily restart the recipe search process, updating their cuisine and intolerance preferences for a fresh set of recipes.

-* Discover new cuisines from around the world based on your preferences and intolerences and:
+* Discover new cuisines from around the world based on your intolerences and dietary restrictions:
   * View a detailed summary of the dish
-  * Breakdown of the recipe
+  * Breakdown of the ingredients
   * Instructions on how to prepare the dish
+* A ‘change cuisine’ button allows users to easily restart the recipe search process, updating their cuisine and intolerance preferences for a fresh set of recipes.

 * Filter recipes by various food intolerences:
   * Dairy